datadryad/dryad-app/documentation/dryad_install.md

 In order to upload files, login to S3 and ensure that the bucket's Permissions allow uploads from the server you are using.

-## Merritt connection

-If your server is outside the UC environment, you will need to use a proxy to communicate with the Merritt servers that are inside the UC environment.

-Set up [SSHuttle](technical_notes/sshuttle_README.md) to connect with Merritt.

 ## Testing basic functionality

 ### Explore the datasets